sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-test-a-contract.md

 ### Test non-public methods

 Non-public methods have a return value, which can be tested directly.
-You do not need to call the verify method.
+You do not have to call the `verify` method.

 ```ts
 describe('Test SmartContract `Demo`', () => {